-The Fund pursues its objective for growth of capital, but also income, with a moderately aggressive level of risk by investing considerably in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
-Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 50% of its net assets in U.S. stocks, approximately 30% in international stocks and approximately 20% in bonds.
+The Fund pursues its objective for a high level of total return with a moderately conservative level of risk by investing a majority of its assets in Underlying Funds that invest in fixed-income securities, such as bonds, mortgage-backed securities and asset-backed securities, in order to generate investment income, but also a considerable portion of its assets in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
+Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 60% of its net assets in bonds, approximately 25% in U.S. stocks, and approximately 15% in international stocks.
 The investment adviser generally sells shares of Underlying Funds in order to meet target allocations or shareholder redemption activity.
-The Fund is designed for relatively aggressive investors who want to maximize returns over the long-term but who have a tolerance for possible short-term losses or who are looking for some additional diversification.
+The Fund is designed for investors who have a lower tolerance for risk and whose primary goal is income and secondary goal is growth.
+The Fund is also designed for investors who have a shorter time horizon or who are willing to accept some amount of market volatility in exchange for greater potential income and growth.